zaineb-damak/authentication-project/README.md

 API Endpoints:

-/posts/: GET request returns a list of all posts.
+`/posts/`: GET request returns a list of all posts.
 JWT authentication.

-/posts/<id>/: GET request returns a single post by id.
+`/posts/<id>/`: GET request returns a single post by id.
 API key authentication.

-/posts/create/: POST request creates a new post.
+`/posts/create/`: POST request creates a new post.
 User session authentication.

-/users/: GET request returns list of all users and POST request creates a new user
+`/users/`: GET request returns list of all users and POST request creates a new user

-/uesre/<id>/: GET request returns a single user.
+`/uesre/<id>/`: GET request returns a single user.

 # Authentication

 Use tools like Postman or curl to test the API endpoints with different authentication methods:

-Obtain a JWT token: Send a POST request to /api/token/ with your username and password.
+Obtain a JWT token: Send a POST request to `/api/token/` with your username and password.

-Obtain an API key: Access the admin site at /admin/ and create a new API key object for your user.
+Obtain an API key: Access the admin site at `/admin/` and create a new API key object for your user.

-Obtain a user session: Send a POST request to /login/ with your username and password.